Bureau of Land Management: Wild horse and burro program

 The BLM manages free-roaming horses and burros on public lands in ten western states.
 Though they are feral, the agency is obligated to protect them under the Wild and Free-Roaming Horses and Burros Act of 1971 (WFRHBA).
 As the horses have few natural predators, populations have grown substantially.
-WFRHBA as enacted provides for the removal of excess animals; the destruction of lame, old, or sick animals; the private placement or adoption of excess animals; and even the destruction of healthy animals if range management required it.
-The destruction of healthy or unhealthy horses has almost never occurred.
+WFRHBA as enacted provides for the removal of excess animals; the killing of lame, old, or sick animals; the private placement or adoption of excess animals; and even the killing of healthy animals if range management required it.
+The killing of healthy or unhealthy horses has almost never occurred.
 Pursuant to the Public Rangelands Improvement Act of 1978, the BLM has established 179 "herd management areas" (HMAs) covering 31.6 e6acre acres where feral horses can be found on federal lands.

 In 1973, BLM began a pilot project on the Pryor Mountains Wild Horse Range known as the Adopt-A-Horse initiative.
 The program took advantage of provisions in the WFRHBA to allow private "qualified" individuals to "adopt" as many horses as they wanted if they could show that they could provide adequate care for the animals.
 At the time, title to the horses remained permanently with the federal government.
 The pilot project was so successful that BLM allowed it to go nationwide in 1976.
 The Adopt-a-Horse program quickly became the primary method of removing excess feral horses from BLM land given the lack of other viable methods.
 The BLM also uses limited amounts of contraceptives in the herd, in the form of PZP vaccinations; advocates say that additional use of these vaccines would help to diminish the excess number of horses currently under BLM management.

 Despite the early successes of the adoption program, the BLM has struggled to maintain acceptable herd levels, as without natural predators, herd sizes can double every four years.
 As of 2014, there were more than 49,000 horses and burros on BLM-managed land, exceeding the BLM's estimated "appropriate management level" (AML) by almost 22,500.

 The Bureau of Land Management has implemented several programs and has developed partnerships as part of their management plan for preserving wild burros and horses in the United States.
 There are several herds of horses and burros roaming free on 26.9 million acres of range spread out in ten western states.
 It is essential to maintain a balance that keeps herd management land and animal population healthy.
 Some programs and partnerships include the Mustang Heritage Foundation, U.S. Border Patrol, Idaho 4H, Napa Mustang Days and Little Book Cliffs Darting Team.
 These partnerships help with adoption and animal population as well as education and raising awareness about wild horses and burros.